ZiedYT/chats-revenge-public/README.md

         - For this, you have to set up the lua script in OBS as mentioned above.
         - You can specify the duration for which the camera will be disabled
         - You can specify if the duration is stackable
+    - Mute:
+        - Allow chat to temporarily mute your OBS audio source.
+        - You need to set up the lua script in OBS as mentioned above.
     - Monitor:
         - Allow chat to temporarily disable/blur/rotate your monitors.
             -  For monitor rotation, make sure to set up the lua script in OBS as mentioned above. (so that it rotates for chat as well)